Pelagicore/software-factory-blueprint/README.md

 e.g. when it is not the top level project cmake file, nothing will happen.
 This is to make sure this project does not interfere with the using project.

-In order to not interfere with how the sidebar toctree is constructued in a project using this as a submodule, all files in this repo that contain a toctree need to have the suffix `.trst` instead of just `.rst`.
+In order to not interfere with how the sidebar toctree is constructed in a project using this as a submodule, all files in this repo that contain a toctree need to have the suffix `.trst` instead of just `.rst`.
 This project is configured to include `.trst` files while projects using this as a